5axes/ProfilePlus/README.md

 The plugin allows to delete parameters defined in a profile (Quality Change).

 **!
-Be careful, the deletion is direct without the possibility to cancel the action !**
+Be careful, the change is immediate without the possibility to cancel the action !**

 ![CAUTION](./images/caution.png)